-The reality of your situation is that while you will be awarded certain periods of possession in your family court order, it is unlikely that you will be able to be present with your child every second of every day provided to you.
+The reality of your situation is that while you will be awarded specific periods of possession in your family court order, it is unlikely that you will be able to be present with your child every second of every day provided to you.
 Emergencies happen, both personally and professionally.
 You may get sick and be in bed for a week during the summer holiday with your child.
-Your mother or father may take ill, requiring you to hop on a plane at a moment’s notice.
+Your mother or father may take ill, requiring you to hop on a plane at a moment's notice.

 Along these same lines, you may have moved on since the conclusion of your family law case and have started dating.
-If you have a significant other you probably want that person to develop a relationship with your child.
-As such, you may simply decide that if you cannot see your child for a day during the weekend assigned to you that it would be easiest if your girlfriend cared for your son while you are away from home.
-After all- it's your weekend.
+If you have a significant other, you probably want that person to develop a relationship with your child.
+As such, you may decide that if you cannot see your child for a day during the weekend assigned to you that it would be easiest if your girlfriend cared for your son while you are away from home.
+After all, it's your weekend.
 Shouldn't you be able to choose what happens with your child during your weekend?

 This is where a process called the right of the first refusal comes into play.
 Stay tuned for tomorrow's blog post to learn more about this topic and how it affects your parental rights in a Texas family law case.

 Questions about Texas family law?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material contained in this blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
 These consultations are an excellent opportunity to ask questions and receive direct feedback about your particular circumstances.
 Thank you for your time and consideration.
 We hope that you will join us again tomorrow.